Failing touchscreens on Tesla Model S and Model X prompt US recall request

 The recall request notes that Tesla has already issued several over-the-air updates in an attempt to mitigate the issue, but those updates are “procedurally and substantively insufficient.”

 “Given Tesla’s projects of MCU repairs, even MY 2018 subject vehicles will experience 100% failure of the MCU within approximately 10 years,” the office said, citing Tesla’s own confirmation of the issue.
-Since 2018 the control unit has been upgraded.
+In 2018 Tesla upgraded the control unit hardware.

 Tesla has until January 27 to respond to the federal government.